Search and Hit Enter

 Gluten free corn fritters

 These corn fritters are gluten free, nut free and xanthan gum free.
 They use a single flour: buckwheat flour.
-As such, they are starch based flour free/
+As such, they are starch based flour free as well.

 These fritters use tinned corn to keep the FODMAP threshold down.
 They’re flavoured with spring onion greens, which are a low FODMAP alternative to onions or spring onion whites.